Keep in touch with the latest news from The Coalition and our partners.

 The Personalised Care Group at NHS England and NHS Improvement has developed an exciting and innovative online personal development programme with he aim of developing hundreds of new peer leaders by 2024.
 A Peer Leader is ‘a person with lived experience who is committed to working collaboratively with the system to shape and influence how health and care is delivered.’
 The approach is fundmental to the work of the Coalition for Personalised Care, ensuring that co-production is embedded across the NHS.
 It makes sense that, to ensure that our NHS meets everyone’s needs, the people who use services - especially those living with long term conditions, disabled people and family carers - have the opportunity to shape them.
 For the last

-C4PC is sharing a new report focussed on understanding how best to align link worker and capacity building activities with optimum success.
-The report explores a place-based approach in York and Wakefield, and highlights the importance of community strengthening roles including how individuals and communities can best take control of their own lives and environment to maintain good health and well-being.
+C4PC is sharing new insight focussed on understanding how best to align link worker and capacity building activities with optimum success.
+The resource explores a place-based approach in York and Wakefield, and highlights the importance of community strengthening roles including how individuals and communities can best take control of their own lives and environment to maintain good health and well-being.
 Sign up to attend the webinar and find out more.

 Amongst growing concern that health inequalities in the U.K. are adversely affecting the roll-out of the national Covid vaccination programme, C4PC is drawing together a broad range of partner organisations to provide valuable insight from a range of perspectives which could help to tackle the issue.
 We'll be sharing the findings immediately after the event.